Skip to main content

 Where It Lives

 The Access Policy sits at the top of the SSO settings page (useinvent.com/o/settings/sso).
-It’s a two-toggle form that saves automatically as you change it, no save button needed.
+It is a two-toggle form that saves automatically as each toggle is changed; there is no separate save button.
+Both toggles default to on when an organization is first created.

 Policy Toggles

-1. Their email domain matches a verified SSO domain on your org.
+1. The user’s email domain matches a verified SSO domain on your organization.

-2. Your org has at least one enabled SSO profile.
+2. Your organization has at least one enabled SSO profile that users on that domain could use to sign in.

 Typical Setups

 Both toggles on.
-Users see SSO as the preferred option but can still sign in with Google or email code if they prefer.
+SSO is presented as the preferred option on the sign-in page, but users can still sign in with Google or an email code if they prefer.

-Good for: mixed workforces, gradual SSO rollouts, preserving legacy accounts.
+Best for mixed workforces, gradual SSO rollouts, and organizations preserving legacy accounts during a transition.

 SSO only

 Both toggles off.
-Your team must use SSO.
-Every other method is blocked for emails on your domain.
+Your team must sign in through SSO.
+Every other method is blocked for users whose email matches a verified domain.

-Good for: strict security postures, SOC2 / ISO 27001 compliance, regulated environments.
+Best for strict security postures, SOC 2 or ISO 27001 compliance requirements, and regulated environments.

 Allow Google on, email code off.
-Users must use a managed identity (either SSO or Google), but one-time codes are blocked.
+Users must authenticate through a managed identity, either your SSO provider or Google, but one-time email codes are blocked.

-Good for: Google Workspace customers who want Google sign-in as a backup.
+Best for Google Workspace customers who want Google sign-in as a secondary managed option.

-Good for: resilience, since email codes work even when your IdP has an outage.
+Best for resilience, since email codes continue to work even when your identity provider is unavailable.

 Safety Rails